**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 The bottom layer of your Christmas tablescape is your dining table linens.

 Placemats: You might prefer to use placemats on your table.
 Make sure that your placemat is large enough for your place setting.
 Placemats do not need to be made out of smooth flat fabric – consider using other textural materials like rattan or woven fabric.
+Click here to learn about the correct size placemats.

 Consider these tips:

-Flatware: Simple silver or gold flatware is traditional, but don't hesitate purchase something more unique if you want to be a little "extra", such as flatware with a patterned handle.
+Flatware: Simple silver or gold flatware is traditional, but don't hesitate to purchase something more unique if you want to be a little "extra", such as flatware with a patterned handle.

 Here are some centerpiece ideas for your Christmas tablescape:

-Add a personal touch to each place setting to make your guests feel special:
+Add a personal touch to each place setting to make your guests feel special.

-Chair Decorations: Another personalization option is to attach décor to the back of the dining chairs with the guest's name on it.
+Chair Decorations: Another personalization option is to attach decor to the back of the dining chairs with the guest's name on it.

 Before you create your Christmas tablescape, keep these practical tips in mind: